jonathanHuwP/CrystalGrowthTracker/README.md

 To remove software delete the CrystalGrowthTracker direcory, then delete the environment:

-`conda remove --name CGT --all`
+`conda remove --name cgt --all`

 ### Development and Doxygen Documentation

-The software is documented with doxygen, to build the documentation you will have to install and avtivate the development environment.
+The software is documented with doxygen.

-`conda env create -f environment_CGT_DEV.yml`

 `conda activate cgt`